Mount Union PA Program Admissions Requirements: COVID-19 adjustments

 - For International Students Only:

 Foreign Transcripts: All transcripts from an institution in any country other than the United States must have a course-by-course evaluation, plus determination of letter grade equivalence.
-Either of the following agencies may be used for foreign transcript evaluation:
+The following agencies may be used for foreign transcript evaluation:

 |World Education Services